adam-hurwitz/wellness-oi/hipandgroinrecovery.md

     - Test your form by placing one hand underneath your lower back to feel the lower back pressing down on the hand
 - *See [Supine Pelvic Tilts - Moving through Cancer – Penn State College of Medicine](https://www.youtube.com/watch?v=TWuR_U9ddcc) on YouTube*

-#### Seated leg raises
+#### Lying straight leg raises
-- Sit with your legs slightly sloping downwards with a resistance band around the balls of the feet
-- Raise your leg to where the bottom of the raised foot reaches the resting leg's mid calf
-- Alternate raising legs

-#### Straight leg raise
 - Lie on your back on the ground with one knee bent and the other leg straight lieing on the ground
 - Raise the straight leg off the ground up to the top of the bent knee
 - Switch sides after a complete set and repeat
 - *See [Straight Leg Raise](https://www.youtube.com/watch?v=JMsqY_UegbM) on YouTube*

+#### Seated leg raises
+- Sit with your legs slightly sloping downwards with a resistance band around the balls of the feet
+- Raise your leg to where the bottom of the raised foot reaches the resting leg's mid calf
+- Alternate raising legs with each repetition

+#### Lying resistance band leg raises
+- Lie on your back on the ground with both legs flat and a resistance band around the balls of the feet
+- Pull 1 leg upwards towards the chest bending the knee and hold at the top for 3 seconds
+- Slowly lower the leg back down
+- Alternate raising legs with each repetition

 #### Multidirectional leg raises
 - About